How to Become a Baker

 Licenses, Certifications, and Registrations

 The education and experience requirements vary by the level of certification desired.
-For example, a certified journey baker requires no formal education but must have at least 1 year of work experience.
-A certified baker must have 4 years of work experience, and a certified master baker must have 8 years of work experience, 30 hours of sanitation course work, and 30 hours of professional development training.
+For example, a Certified Journey Baker requires no education but must have at least 1 year of work experience.
+A Certified Baker must have 4 years of work experience and 30 hours of sanitation coursework, and a Certified Master Baker must have 8 years of work experience, 30 hours of sanitation coursework, and 30 hours of professional development education.

 Detail oriented.
-Bakers must closely monitor their products in the oven to keep from burning the goods.
+Bakers must closely monitor their products in the oven to keep them from burning.
 They also should have an eye for detail because many pastries and cakes require intricate decorations.

 Physical stamina.
-Bakers must stand on their feet for long periods while they prepare dough, monitor baking, or package baked goods.
+Bakers stand on their feet for extended periods while they prepare dough, monitor baking, or package baked goods.

 Physical strength.
-Bakers must be able to lift and carry heavy bags of flour and other ingredients, which often can weigh up to 50 pounds.
+Bakers should be able to lift and carry heavy bags of flour and other ingredients, which may weigh up to 50 pounds.